River Union (West Africa)

 trade between members

-- Development of common projects (industry, transport, financial, energy, resources,
+- Development of common projects (industry, transport, financial, energy, resources, and food security)

 - Promote peace and security in the Mano River Union region.